Microsoft/azure-docs.pt-pt/articles/active-directory/develop/quickstart-v2-aspnet-webapp.md

             // PostLogoutRedirectUri is the page that users will be redirected to after sign-out.
 In this case, it is using the home page
             PostLogoutRedirectUri = redirectUri,
             Scope = OpenIdConnectScope.OpenIdProfile,
-            // ResponseType is set to request the id_token - which contains basic information about the signed-in user ResponseType = OpenIdConnectResponseType.IdToken,
+            // ResponseType is set to request the code id_token - which contains basic information about the signed-in user ResponseType = OpenIdConnectResponseType.CodeIdToken,
             // ValidateIssuer set to false to allow personal and work accounts from any organization to sign in to your application
             // To only allow users from a single organizations, set ValidateIssuer to true and 'tenant' setting in web.config to the tenant name
             // To allow users from only a list of specific organizations, set ValidateIssuer to true and use ValidIssuers parameter